sparkfun/hacker-application/code/README.md

 In lieu of or in addition to code samples please also consider providing writing samples.
 When applying for a more managerial position this is of particular importance as clear written communication is critical.

+*******
+I am submitting a small portion of the tool I developed.
+It is an asset management and reservation tool.
+The tool can monitor, make a reservation and view and update system information.
+You can easily search for available systems.
+It was used in the testing organization to share systems.

+The application has Oracle database in the backend and used oci module to connect from PHP.
+I was responsible for all GUI development and deployment.

+Toshiko Sesselmann
+*******